metalshark/spec/SPEC.md

 ## Status of This Document

-This document is a Working Draft v1.4 and may be updated, replaced, or obsoleted.
+This document is a Working Draft v2.0 and may be updated, replaced, or obsoleted.
 Implementers should monitor the canonical repository at https://github.com/toon-format/spec for changes.

 This specification is stable for implementation but not yet finalized.
-Breaking changes are unlikely but possible before v2.0.
+Breaking changes may occur in future major versions.

 ## Normative References